nisrinfrh/Google-Advanced-Data-Analytics-Capstone/README.md

 ## Prepare the Data

+Imports and data loading
+Import packages and libraries needed to compute descriptive statistics and conduct a hypothesis test.

 Prepare by reading in the data, viewing the data dictionary, and exploring the dataset to identify key variables for the stakeholder.

 Start by importing the packages that i will need to load and explore the dataset